Core Concepts

 Records can have child records in other tables, declared via child-link columns.
 The Detail Sheet shows each child group inline (table name, row count, + Add button) and clicking a child card opens that child's own Detail Sheet — with the parent's sheet sliding back.
 The onBack prop on RecordDetailSheet powers this nested navigation.

-The discovery logic (findIncomingLinkedRows in src/modals/recordEditor/childTableDiscovery.js) scans every table in the workspace for columns that link back to this row.
+The discovery logic (findIncomingLinkedRows in src/modals/recordEditor/childTableDiscovery.js) scans every table in the org for columns that link back to this row.

 Bulk convert